spyder-ide/spyder/spyder/utils/help/tutorial.rst

 Choosing the ``Execute in current console`` setting under :menuselection:`Run --> Configure` means that:

-* When the execution of :file:`hello.py` is completed, we can interact with the console in which the program ran.
+* When the execution of :file:`hello.py` is completed, we can interact with the :guilabel:`Console` in which the program ran.

 * In particular, we can inspect and interact with objects that the execution of our program created, such as ``i`` and ``hello()``.

 This is generally very useful for incremental coding, testing and debugging.
-For example, we can call ``hello()`` directly from the console prompt, and don't need to execute the whole :file:`hello.py` for this (although if we change the function ``hello()``, we need to execute the file, or at least the function definition, to make the new version of ``hello()`` visible at the console; either by re-executing the whole script or via :menuselection:`Run --> Run Selection`).
+For example, we can call ``hello()`` directly from the :guilabel:`Console` prompt, and don't need to execute the whole :file:`hello.py` for this (although if we change the function ``hello()``, we need to execute the file, or at least the function definition, to make the new version of ``hello()`` visible at the :guilabel:`Console`; either by re-executing the whole script or via :menuselection:`Run --> Run Selection`).

 Persistence of objects from before code execution
 -------------------------------------------------

-However, executing the code in the editor in the current console also entails a third effect:
+However, executing the code in the :guilabel:`Editor` in the current :guilabel:`Console` also entails a third effect:

-* The code that executes can see other (global) objects that were defined in the console session.
+* The code that executes can see other (global) objects that were defined in the :guilabel:`Console` session.

 *This* persistence of objects is easily forgotten and usually not required when working on small programs (although it can be of great value occasionally).
-These objects could come from previous execution of code, from interactive work in the console, or from convenience imports such as ``from sympy import *`` (Spyder may do some of those convenience imports automatically).
+These objects could come from previous execution of code, from interactive work in the :guilabel:`Console`, or from convenience imports such as ``from sympy import *`` (Spyder may do some of those convenience imports automatically).

-This visibility of objects in the console namespace to the code we execute may also result in coding mistakes if the code inadvertently relies on these objects.
+This visibility of objects in the :guilabel:`Console` namespace to the code we execute may also result in coding mistakes if the code inadvertently relies on these objects.

 Here is an example: Imagine that:

 #.
 We run the code :file:`hello.py`.
-   Subsequently, the variable ``i`` is known in the console as a global variable.
+   Subsequently, the variable ``i`` is known in the :guilabel:`Console` as a global variable.

 #.
 We edit the :file:`hello.py` source and accidentally delete the line ``i = 42``.

 #.
 We execute the file containing :file:`hello.py` again.
-   At this point, the call of ``hello(i)`` will *not* fail because the console has an object of name ``i`` defined, although this is not defined in the source of :file:`hello.py`.
+   At this point, the call of ``hello(i)`` will *not* fail because the :guilabel:`Console` has an object of name ``i`` defined, although this is not defined in the source of :file:`hello.py`.

 At this point, we could save :file:`hello.py` and (falsely) think it would execute correctly.
-However, running it in a new IPython console session (or via ``python hello.py`` in a system shell, say) would result in an error, because ``i`` is not defined.
+However, running it in a new :guilabel:`IPython Console` session (or via ``python hello.py`` in a system shell, say) would result in an error, because ``i`` is not defined.

 The problem arises because the code makes use of an object (here ``i``) without creating it first.
-This also affects importing of modules: if we had imported ``sympy`` at the IPython prompt, then our program will see that when executed in this IPython console session.
+This also affects importing of modules: if we had imported ``sympy`` at the IPython prompt, then our program will see that when executed in this :guilabel:`IPython Console` session.

 To learn how we can double check that our code does not depend on such existing objects, see `below <check-code-independent-ref_>`_ .